amellinger/Dual-head_ultrasonic_rangefinder/README.md

 The built-in webserver uses [Chart.js](https://www.chartjs.org/) and [jQuery](https://jquery.com/).

-For details see W. Joysey and A. Mellinger, "Low-cost ultrasonic distance measurement in a mechanical resonance experiment", https://arxiv.org/abs/1906.08778.
+For details, see W. Joysey and A. Mellinger, "Low-cost ultrasonic distance measurement in a mechanical resonance experiment", https://arxiv.org/abs/1906.08778.